Research and engagement — Digital Identity Programme

 Ease of use

-Accessing government services is mostly done online — with almost 7 in 10 of surveyed individuals interacting digitally at least once over the last 12 months.
+Accessing government services is mostly done online – with almost 7 in 10 of surveyed individuals interacting digitally in a 12-month period.

 Many digital identity services have not kept up with technology advancements and do not meet citizen expectations.